-Cool the surface, reducing ice melt and sea level rise.
-It is well-known that global average climate cools after large volcanic eruptions (Robock, 2000).
+Cool the surface, reducing ice melt and sea level rise It is well-known that global average climate cools after large volcanic eruptions (Robock 2000).
 After the 1991 Mt.
-Pinatubo eruption, global average temperature cooled for three years, with a maximum cooling of 0.7 K (Soden et al., 2002), after accounting for the effects of the simultaneous El Niño.
-Stenchikov et al. (2009) and Ottera et al. (2010) found long-term impacts on ocean heat content and sea level, and Zanchettin et al. (2010) all found an impact on North Atlantic Ocean circulation a decade later, so we might expect impacts from SRM also, but would need models and not observations to quantify them.
+Pinatubo eruption, in addition to the global cooling, Stenchikov et al. (2009) and Otterå et al. (2010) found long-term impacts on ocean heat content and sea level, and Zanchettin et al. (2010) found an impact on North Atlantic Ocean circulation a decade later, so we might expect impacts from SRM also, but would need models and not observations to quantify them.